Nature

 Green World

-One of our objectives at HUF, an NGO working on the environment in Pakistan, is to make our country and the world greener.
+One of our objectives at HUF, an NPO working on the environment in Pakistan, is to make our country and the world greener.
 To achieve this, we have recently planted over 18,000 plants at:

 - Mayo Hospital